Is Cypress A Hardwood? (How hard is Cypress?)

-is cypress a hardwood
+Is cypress a hardwood or softwood

 Cypress is a popular choice in making boats, siding, posts, and many other interiors and exterior woodworking projects.
-It is commonly distributed in the Southeastern United States.

 When I was working with Cypress for exterior applications, I was surprised by its great qualities and wondered, Is Cypress a hardwood?